Lab41/Circulo/data/flights/README.md

 * **dest_id**: Unique OpenFlights identifier for destination airport.
 * **airline**: 2-letter (IATA) or 3-letter (ICAO) code of the airline.

+## Ground Truth
+`get_ground_truth` returns a VertexClustering of vertices grouped by some attribute from the vertex attributes supplied by the user.
+Currently, the ground truth defaults to clustering by country.

 ## Other Notes
 * See `run.py` for specific details